This page provides information for property owners on rebuilding homes or businesses damaged or destroyed during a coastal storm.

 In some cases, this guidance goes above local building code requirements.
 Property owners who want to rebuild stronger and safer should select architects and builders/developers who are familiar with FEMA's guidance.

 In many cases, a relatively small up-front investment can result in a big savings down the road in losses avoided.
-A selection of FEMA Building Science publications and guidance include:
+Publications and guidance pertaining to residential coastal construction are developed by FEMA's Building Science Branch.

 Additional resources and information are available on the FEMA Building Science Branch Hurricane Sandy website.
 For more detailed information regarding builders/developers, please visit the Coastal Resources for Home Builders, Developers and Construction Professionals webpage.